NoroffFEU/development-platforms/google-platforms-case-study.md

 As mentioned, Google analytics is an analysis tool that collects data and provides insights on how users behave and what actions they take on a website or application through different reports.

+GA provide insights in the form of dimensions and metrics in their reports, i.e. Very simply put, GA will answer the question: How many users clicked the primary button on the home page?
+By using the primary button as a dimension and number of clicks as the metric.

 GA4 provide five main categories

 - Acquisition reports